Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Simulations of the proposed latent-block test

-\paragraph{Fibers in the goodness-of-fit test:} For each of the fibers in the posterior distribution, we generate the sampling distribution of the GoF statistic, as in Steps~\ref{step:GoFobs}-\ref{step:pValueComputation} in Algorithm~\ref{algo:latentSBMtestGeneral}.
+\paragraph{Fibers in the goodness-of-fit test:} For each of the fibers in the posterior distribution, we generate the sampling distribution of the GoF statistic, as in Step~\ref{step:call algorithm for known blocks} in Algorithm~\ref{algo:latentSBMtestGeneral}.
 Figures \ref{fig:accept} and \ref{fig:reject} demonstrate the inner workings of these crucial ingredients of the goodness-of-fit test: they contain histograms of GoF statistics as generated on some of the fibers in a posterior distribution of $\mathcal Z$.
 (Of course, we do not plot $2000$ histograms; we select those with highest posterior probabilities.)
-Each fiber is then used to compute a $p$-value from Step~\ref{step:pValueComputation}.
-The final $p$-value is obtained by taking a weighted average of the $p$-values on all of the fibers, as in Step~\ref{step:avgpValueComputation} of Algorithm~\ref{algo:latentSBMtestGeneral}, using posterior probabilities as weights.
-This is then reported as the $p$-value of the goodness-of-fit test (see related discussion at the closing paragraphs of the Introduction Section~\ref{sec:introduction}).
+Each fiber is then used to compute a $p$-value (see Line~\ref{step:call algorithm for known blocks}, computing the $j$-the $p$-value).
+The final composite $p$-value is obtained by taking a weighted average of the $p$-values on all of the fibers, as in Step~\ref{step:avgpValueComputation} of Algorithm~\ref{algo:latentSBMtestGeneral}, using posterior probabilities as weights.
+This is then reported as the $p$-value of the goodness-of-fit test (see related discussion at the closing paragraphs of the Introduction in Section~\ref{sec:introduction}).

 Figure \ref{fig:accept} illustrates three such fibers of the ER-SBM on $k=2$ blocks.
 In this experiment, the synthetic data was generated using an additive SBM on $k=2$ blocks.
 The number of nodes is $n=90$ and the data is generated using a sparse parameter regime.
 The three histograms of the sampling distributions of the GoF statistic shown correspond to the three fibers with highest posterior distribution; the fiber weights are re-scaled after discarding the fibers whose posterior probability was only $1/2000$.
+The red dotted lines represent the observed GoF statistics.
 The weighted $p$-value for this case is $0.87$ and the test does not reject the null.